GabCarmona/GabCarmona/README.md

 - 💻 Data Intern and Python Developer.

-- 📊 Currently interested in learning about Data Science and Machine Learning.
+- 📊 Currently interested in learning about Data Engineering.
 Visit my profile to know my projects.

 - ⌨️ Enthusiast in technology.